BryanSoltis/AzureADXNETCoreWebApp/README.md

 - Set the **Reply URL** to `https://localhost:44316/signin-oidc`.
 - Copy the Application ID generated for your application, so you can use it in the next step.

-### Step 4: Configure the sample with your app coordinates
+### Step 4: Configure the sample with your app coordinates (From [1-5-B2C Project](https://github.com/Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/tree/master/1-WebApp-OIDC/1-5-B2C))

 1. Open the `appsettings.json` file.
 2. Find the assignment for `Instance` and replace the value with your tenant name.
 For example, `https://fabrikam.b2clogin.com`